Festival of Women Writers and Journalists

 Polly Toynbee is a Guardian columnist, formerly BBC social affairs editor, and author of several books on political and social subjects including, most recently, The Lost Decade 2010-2020, and What Lies Ahead for Britain (2020).

-Rebecca Harding is Chair of the Society of Women Writers and Journalists (formerly the Society of Women Journalists, founded in 1894).
+Rebecca Harding is the Worldwide Chairman of the Society of Women Writers and Journalists (formerly the Society of Women Journalists, founded in 1894) and an author.
+A marketing and communications consultant by trade, she is the founder of Saltwhistle Communications.
+She has done a chat show and newspaper reviews for the BBC.

 Thea Lenarduzzi is a prizewinning essayist, and commissioning editor at the Times Literary Supplement.
 Her book, Dandelions, a family memoir of migration, is forthcoming from Fitzcarraldo Editions.